MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 ## Get help

-To be effective with the Microsoft Entra PowerShell, you need to use `Get-Help` command for detailed help about specific commands, including their syntax, parameters, and usage examples.
+To find help with the Microsoft Entra PowerShell cmdlets, use `Get-Help` command for detailed help about specific commands, including their syntax, parameters, and usage examples.
 For example, to learn more about the `Get-EntraUser` command, run the following command.

 ```powershell